 For further information regarding vaccine administration by age group of recipient, see the BC Immunization Manual, Part 4 - Biological Products, Influenza Vaccines.

-For a complete list of those for whom influenza vaccine is recommended and provided free in BC, see the BC Immunization Manual, Part 4 - Biological Products, Seasonal Influenza Vaccines.
+For a complete list of those for whom influenza vaccine is recommended and provided free in BC, see the BC Immunization Manual, Part 4 - Biological Products, Seasonal Influenza Vaccine Eligibility.

 Anyone not eligible for a free influenza vaccine who wishes to be immunized can purchase it at most pharmacies and travel clinics.
 Some employers also provide free vaccines to employees.
 In Canada, NACI recommends that everyone 6 months of age and older receives an influenza vaccination, with rare exception.